Baccalaureate Degree Candidates

 Degree Application: All students are required to complete a formal degree application.
-The Notice of Candidacy Form is available online or at the Student Services Center, located McCarthy Campus Center, Rm 515.
+The Notice of Candidacy Form is available online.

 The University has four (4) graduation dates and the degree application must be submitted as follows: